Jinnyzg/TCP_comparsion/README.md

     4. start client1 transmission for 300s `iperf -c pc2 -t 300`
     5. logon to client1 on a new terminal and start ping from client1 to the server `ping pc2 | tee out.txt`
     6. wait 100 seconds, start transmission of client2 for 120s `iperf -c pc2 -t 120`

-4. Competing traffic - three flow
+4. Competing traffic - three flow - one server node & three client nodes `iperf -c pc2 -t 50`
+    1. one client use Vegas, the other two use Reno
+    2. one client use Cubic, the other two use Reno
+    3. one use Cubic, one use Vegas, one use Reno